CumulusNetworks/docs/content/nvue-reference/Set-and-Unset-Commands/BGP.md

 ### Example

 ```
-cumulus@switch:~$ nv set vrf default router bgp neighbor swp51 address-family l2vpn-evpn prefix-limits warning-threshold 50
+cumulus@switch:~$ nv set vrf default router bgp neighbor swp51 address-family l2vpn-evpn prefix-limits inbound warning-threshold 50
 ```

 <HR STYLE="BORDER: DASHED RGB(118,185,0) 0.5PX;BACKGROUND-COLOR: RGB(118,185,0);HEIGHT: 4.0PX;"/>

 ## <h>nv set vrf \<vrf-id\> router bgp neighbor \<neighbor-id\> address-family l2vpn-evpn prefix-limits inbound warning-only</h>

-Configures the switch to generate a warning syslog message if the number of received prefixes exceeds the limit but does not bring down the BGP session.
+Configures the switch to generate a warning syslog message only when the number of BGP prefixes from the neighbor exceeds a percentage of the maximum limit but does not bring down the BGP session.
 You can specify `on` or `off`.

 ### Command Syntax